pulpombo/LosMoggers/Spaces/Provisorio/Untitled.md

 5. If you were drunk would the person you like take care of you?

+   Yeah, the person i like would come with me and take care of me IF SHE WASN'T BRAZILIAN

+6.
-6. 7.
-What kind of people are you attracted to?
+   7. What kind of people are you attracted to?
 Do you think you'll be in a relationship two months from now?
-8. 9.
-Who's on your mind?
+8. Who's on your mind?
 Does talking about sex make you uncomfortable?
 10. Who was the last person you had a deep conversation with?
 11. What does the most recent text that you sent say?
 12. What are your 5 favorite songs right now?
 13. Do you like it when people play with your hair?